Cyb3rC3lt/CrackMapExec-Modules/README.md

 <img alt="da" src="/images/COMP-DESC.jpg"/>

-**COMP-DESC Module: Returning a failed server lookup which illustrates some error handling**
+**COMP-DESC Module: Returning a failed server lookup which illustrates its error handling**

 This example shows a scenario of a Computer object described with the word 'z' being unable to be found.